FreAcker12/Portswigger-Labs-Writeups/SQL injection/Lab-04 - SQL injection attack, querying the database type and version on MySQL and Microsoft/Writeup.md

-# SQL Injection – MySQL Version Enumeration (UNION-based)
+# SQL injection attack, querying the database type and version on MySQL and Microsoft

 A concise write-up using **my original steps** (verbatim) with small, accurate notes and payload blocks.